Chuck5ta/Godot-Space-Invaders/README.md

 - Right arrow: move right
 - Spacebar: Fire laserbolt

-Join me and other game devewlopers in the making at Gamedev.tv
+Join me and other game developers in the making at Gamedev.tv
 - https://community.gamedev.tv/